 - One of the following:

 - Chop or shred the cabbage depending on the desired consistency of the final product.
 Sprinkle with salt.

 - Work the cabbage with clean hands, potato masher, or Cabbage Crusher until there is plenty of liquid and the cabbage is a bit mushy.
 This portion of the process usually takes about 10 minutes.

 - If using whey, add the whey and mix well.
 If using a starter culture, add the culture as specified by the instructions that came with the culture.

-Makes approximately one quart.
+Makes approximately 1 quart.

-Variation: Prior to culturing, mix 1 part shredded carrots, apple, or other vegetable to 5 parts cabbage for a more complex flavor.
+Variation: Prior to culturing, mix 1 part shredded carrots, apple, or other vegetable to 5 parts cabbage, for a more complex flavor.
 Add caraway seeds if desired.